 About Scott Detweiler

 Scott Detweiler is an American artist, born and raised in the Uptown neighborhood of New Orleans, Louisiana.
 Over the course of his 30 (thirty) year career, his catalog of albums has chronicled his evolution from a folk singer-songwriter, into a highly unique composer/performer, blending the styles of funk, jazz, blues, gospel & soul.
 His lyrics tell imaginatively woven stories that follow in the grand writing tradition of southern writers.
 He is a true son of the rich musical climate and one-of-a-kind culture that is the Crescent City.
-It is these influences that are in the soul of his creations and evident in his live performances, backed by his New Orleans Jazz Funksemble.
+It is these influences that are in the soul of his creations and evident in his live performances, whether solo, in chamber group or backed by his New Orleans Jazz Funksemble.

 The strong influences of N.O. horn players, piano players and drummers are the essence of his unique style of guitar playing, from the horn/piano like phrasing of his solos to his syncopated rhythm guitar work.
 He attributes much of his solid sense of rhythm to watching marching bands in the dozens of parades, every Mardi Gras season for over 20 (twenty) years (about the first half of his life).
 This fusion of drum rhythm with rhythm guitar is the integral part of his style.
 "When I first started playing, I could not play well enough to integrate everything I was hearing in my head into my playing.....but I found that as my playing developed it allowed my vocal ability to grow along with it, enabling me to sing over more sophisticated syncopated rhythms", explains Detweiler.